sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 The direction we chose to take focused in solving the following problems:
 * **Screen real-estate**: some of our products offered from dozens to hundreds of possible filter variations, and we couldn't try to fit them all in the screen.
-* **Live preview**: solutions with drawers made it hard to see the result of filtering directly along with the changing data, which made it harder to use.
+* **Live preview**: solutions with drawers made it hard to see the result of filtering directly along with the changing data, which made it harder to use especially if you're exploring data and trying different filter configurations.
-* **Discoverability**: we designed a simple Select component that had search and categories built-in to make it really easy to find filters.
+* **Discoverability**: we designed a simple Select component that had typeahead search built-in, so it'd be easy to find filters even in long lists.
 * **Flexibility**: we designed the Statement component to be a standard protocol for the most diverse filters imaginable, at the same time it was a common language to be reused with other components.

 ```grid|1
 ![](./statements.png "A Statement is an abstract component that has a "subject", a list of possible "verbs" and "objects", and is used inside components like the Filter Bar and the Conditions Builder.")
 ```

-One way of using our filters system is by using the Filter Bar component, which already solves common interactions like turning filters on and off, creating new filters and clearing them.
+One way of using our filters system is by using the Filter Bar component, a high-order component that implements common interactions like turning filters on and off, creating new filters and clearing them.
+In the future we intend it to also implement saving filter preferences.

 <jumbo caption="Final design of the Filter Bar component.">
     <img src="./FilterBar.png"/>